telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 Let's now continue with capturing and inspecting some HTTPS traffic and, then, with modifying a captured session.

 1. Switch **Live Traffic** to **Capturing** and the **Live Traffic** list will immediately start capturing and displaying your incoming and outgoing traffic.
+1. Inspect each session's request and response data through the **Inspectors** and use the **Overview** to extract more details and statistical data.
 1. Now you'll extract a captured session&mdash;go to the **Live Traffic** tab and select a request/response entry from under the **sessions list**. ....
 1. Let's modify that session!
 Right-click the session of your request to open the context menu of the entry.
 From there, select **Edit in Composer**.
 When the session opens in a new window, modify its headers&mdash;or example, change ... to ...